willguest/exeudvr-canister/README.md

 # ICVR - React
-Welcome to the **icvr-react** template, for building Unity WebXR scenes on the Internet Computer.
-This project, which should be considered a work in progress, connects Unity's C# functionality to a React-based, TypeScript module capable of passing signed messages on the Internet Computer.
-JavaScript and Rust can be used alongside this, as can the the Motoko package manager (mops), giving easy access to additional resources on the World Computer.
+This is a template for deploying Unity WebXR scenes on the Internet Computer.

+This project, which should be considered a work in progress, connects Unity's C# functionality to a React and TypeScript, allowing you to pass signed messages from Unity to the Internet Computer.
+This project hopes to enable as many people as possible to build immersive experiences on the Internet Computer, and is compatible with:

+- Node.js: Easily add JavaScript packages to extend functionality
+- Rust: Add crates with Cargo.
+- Motoko: Connects to the **mops** package manager, for Web 3.0 functionality.

-This repo uses Internet Identity, a WebAuthn solution configured for the Internet Computer, providing a secure context to pass messages to the blockchain, enabling crypto transactions and secure messaging from inside Unity.
+This repo also integrates Internet Identity, a WebAuthn solution configured for the Internet Computer.
+The implementation provides a secure context to pass messages to the blockchain, enabling crypto transactions and secure messaging, from inside Unity.

 ## 📦 Create a New Project